-These gluten free pumpkin chocolate chip cookies are unbelievably soft and bursting with both pumpkin and rich chocolate flavor!
-This is the perfect Fall treat.
+These vegan pumpkin chocolate chip cookies are unbelievably soft and bursting with both pumpkin and rich chocolate flavor!
+This is the perfect fall treat.

 Which brings me to my next point: how good is pumpkin and chocolate together?!
-Seriously, it's a combination that you may not immediately think of (usually it's all about that pumpkin + cream cheese frosting combo) but it's just so good.
+Seriously, it's a combination that you may not immediately think of but it's just so good.
+Case in point: my easy pumpkin bread.

 - Did I mention that they're super soft?
 Well, can I say it again?
-These cookies are seriously THE softest.
+These cookies are seriously THE softest and so thick, too.

 - The flavors just work so incredibly well together.
 Between the pumpkin puree, brown sugar, pumpkin pie spice, and chocolate... it's beyond good.

-This is such a straightforward and easy drop cookie recipe.
-To make my gluten free pumpkin chocolate chip cookies, we'll start by combining our dry ingredients in a bowl.
+STEP ONE: This is such a straightforward and easy drop cookie recipe.
+Start by combining all dry ingredients in a bowl.
 Whisk it up and set it aside for now.

 - I always mention this in my posts, and for good reason.
 It's my #1 baking tip!
 If you have a scale, you really should be weighing your flour.
 This is the best way to ensure accuracy, and too much flour can really mess with the texture here.
 We'll need 222 grams for this recipe.